boynoiz/pattp.dev/content/about/index.md

-+++
+---
-title = "About me"
+title = "About Me"
 date = 2023-03-25
-+++
+---

-Hey!
-I'm Patt, a DevOps Engineer and Part-time programmer living and working in Bangkok, Thailand.
-Welcome to my little space on the internet.
-This website is for my projects, tutorials, travel, and memo things from my daily adventure.
+Hello!
+I'm Patt, a DevOps Engineer and part-time programmer based in Bangkok, Thailand.
+Welcome to my corner of the internet, where I share my projects, tutorials, travel adventures, and notes from my journey.

-### What I'm doing now
+**What I'm Doing Now:**

-- I'm working as a Senior DevOps Engineer at [Sellsuki](https://www.sellsuki.co.th/)
+* Working as a Senior DevOps Engineer at [Sellsuki](https://www.sellsuki.co.th/).
-- Learning Rust
-- Building Kubernetes cluster with 4 Raspberry Pi as my home lab, Looking forward to using [Compute Blade](https://www.kickstarter.com/projects/uptimelab/compute-blade) with Raspberry Pi Compute Module 4

-### Facts about me
-- When I was 16 years old, I spent my time after school at an internet cafe to learn HTML, upload the website with FTP to Yahoo GeoCities, and get paid for ads banners
-- I worked at an internet cafe, learned how to fix the computer, set up the local network, LAMP stack, and web programming with PHP and JavaScript.
-- Started opening the computer shop, but it's not going well
-- I worked as a Graphic Designer before, Started a printing shop, then converted myself to Web Developer, then DevOps Engineer.
-- I love camping in the countryside or hiking the national park mountains.
-I hope to challenge the [Mount Mokoju](https://thailandtourismdirectory.go.th/en/attraction/2288) before I get old.
-LOL
-- Since we started working from home in 2020, I can feel my legs are too weak made me decide to begin running and then join running events.
-- I love to play badminton as well

-### Programing Language
+* Exploring the Go programming language.
+* Building a home lab Kubernetes cluster with four Raspberry Pis, including setting up NAS for persistent storage.

+**Facts About Me:**

+* I started my tech journey at 16, learning HTML in internet cafes and creating websites with GeoCities (earning money from ad banners!).
+* I've worked at an internet cafe (fixing computers, building networks, and learning LAMP stack web development).
+* My entrepreneurial ventures include a computer shop and a printing business.
+* My career path has evolved: Graphic Designer → Web Developer → DevOps Engineer.
+* I'm an outdoor enthusiast – camping, hiking, and I dream of climbing Mount Mokoju!
+* The 2020 work-from-home shift inspired me to focus on fitness through running events.
+* Badminton is another passion of mine.

+**Programming Languages:**

-- Go, PHP, JavaScript, Bash shell, Python, Terraform hcl
+* Go, PHP, JavaScript, Bash, Python, Terraform HCL

-### Tools
-- Software
+**Tools**
+* **Software:**
-  - This website used Zola with Tailwind, Thanks to a beautiful ["Izy"](https://github.com/VV0JC13CH/izy-zola) theme design by [Wojciech](https://github.com/VV0JC13CH "Wojciech") and hosted on Cloudflare Page, All the code is on [GitHub](https://github.com/boynoiz/pattp.dev)
+  - This website is built with Zola and Tailwind CSS using the beautiful "Izy" theme by Wojciech (GitHub: [https://github.com/VV0JC13CH/izy-zola](https://github.com/VV0JC13CH/izy-zola)).
+It's hosted on Cloudflare Pages, and the code is on GitHub: [https://github.com/boynoiz/pattp.dev](https://github.com/boynoiz/pattp.dev).
-  - I mainly used Jetbrains IDE, and sometimes NeoVim sometimes VS Code
-  - My main workspace is on Manjaro's WSL2, Windows 10
-- Gears
+  - My primary development tools are JetBrains IDEs, supplemented with NeoVim and VS Code.
+I use Manjaro (WSL2) on Windows 11.
+* **Gears:**
   - CPU: AMD Ryzen 7 3700X
   - Motherboard: Asus Pro WS X570-ACE
   - Memory: 32GBx2 G.Skill Trident Z Neo DDR4 3200